akononovicius/physRisk-content-repository/articles/2013/power-spectral-density-part-1.md

 \end{equation}

-This expression is also known as Fourier transform, which formaly translates the data from the time domain (further in the text we will use \\\(  x \\\) and \\\(  t \\\)) to the frequency domain (to note frequency will use \\\(  \nu \\\)).
+This expression is also known as Fourier transform, which formally translates the data from the time domain (further in the text we will use \\\(  x \\\) and \\\(  t \\\)) to the frequency domain (to note frequency will use \\\(  \nu \\\)).
 Inverse transformation is done in a